maybebyte/anthesis/nix-internals-cflags.md

 At the time of writing, the relevant versions are 14 and 19, respectively.

-So, [OpenSUSE's GCC configure-time flags are here](https://build.opensuse.org/projects/devel:gcc/packages/gcc14/files/gcc14.spec?expand=1&rev=51).
+So, [OpenSUSE's GCC configure-time flags can be found here](https://build.opensuse.org/projects/devel:gcc/packages/gcc14/files/gcc14.spec?expand=1&rev=51).
 Starts on line 2510.

-[OpenSUSE's Clang configure-time flags are here](https://build.opensuse.org/projects/openSUSE:Factory/packages/llvm19/files/llvm19.spec?expand=1&rev=6).
+[OpenSUSE's Clang configure-time flags can be found here](https://build.opensuse.org/projects/openSUSE:Factory/packages/llvm19/files/llvm19.spec?expand=1&rev=6).
 Starts on line 1092.

 ## Solus

-These are sourced from [this GitHub issue](https://github.com/getsolus/packages/issues/124).
-From what I can tell, the flags are set by [ypkg](https://github.com/getsolus/ypkg).
+These flags come from [this GitHub issue](https://github.com/getsolus/packages/issues/124).
+From what I can tell, the flags get set by [ypkg](https://github.com/getsolus/ypkg).
 Specifically,
 [ypkgcontext.py](https://github.com/getsolus/ypkg/blob/f6cc1aab08b5b446a61a9d927b3c2887d15e9928/ypkg2/ypkgcontext.py).

-To get the latest flags, I guess one would have to figure out how to get ypkg (or some other piece of the Solus build system) to spit them out somehow.
+To get the latest flags, I guess one would have to figure out how to get ypkg (or some other piece of the Solus build system) to output them somehow.
 I haven't done so, but it certainly seems possible.

 CFLAGS: